-One of the most popular children's television shows to ever be broadcast was Mister Roger's Neighborhood.
-It was an award-winning show created by Fred Rogers.
+One of the most popular children's television shows to ever be broadcast was "Mister Rogers' Neighborhood," an award-winning show created by the kindly Fred Rogers.

-Jim Henson became known worldwide in 1969 after joining the children's television program Sesame Street.
-His job was to create characters for the show.
-Henson was involved with Sesame Street for over 20 years.
-He made successful movies and won two Emmy Awards for his television programs.
+Jim Henson was hired in by "Sesame Street" in 1969 to create characters for the children's television program; he was involved with it for over 20 years.
+Henson also made successful movies and won two Emmy Awards for his television programs.

 Bob Ross was one of the most well-known painters in the United States.
-He was able to share his love of painting on the popular television show The Joy Of Painting.
-Ross recorded over 400 episodes of his show and millions of people would regularly watch it.
+He was able to share his love of painting on the popular television show "The Joy of Painting."
+Ross recorded over 400 episodes of the show, regularly watched by millions of people.

 Steve Irwin was an international celebrity and conservationist.
-His television series The Crocodile Hunter thrilled audiences around the world.
+His television series "The Crocodile Hunter" thrilled audiences around the world.
 He is remembered for his many efforts to preserve wildlife.
 Irwin owned and ran a popular zoo.
-He died from a Stingray attack while filming a documentary.
+He died from a stingray attack while filming a documentary.

 Evel Knievel will be remembered for making motorcycle jumps over record-setting numbers of vehicles while wearing a patriotic jumpsuit.
-His fans will never forget all the excitement he provided sold-out audiences.
-Knievel's best-known jumps and crashes were seen on ABC's Wide World of Sports.
+Knievel's best-known jumps and crashes were seen on ABC's "Wide World of Sports."

 Chris Farley was born in Madison, Wisconsin in 1964.
 He was a very successful American comedian and actor.
-Farley is remembered for his acting on shows like Saturday Night Live and in movies like Beverly Hills Ninja, Tommy Boy and more.
+Farley is remembered for his acting on shows like "Saturday Night Live" and in movies like "Beverly Hills Ninja," "Tommy Boy" and more.